golang/website/_content/blog/type-inference.md

 This recursive type matching continues until the tree structure of the two types is fully traversed, or until a conflict appears.
-In this example, eventually we end up at
+In this example, eventually we end up with

 ```Go
 []B ≡ []byte => B ≡ byte => B ➞ byte